This chapter contains the following information about the Cisco SIP IP phone:

 •Registrar server—Processes requests from UACs for registration of their current location.
 Registrar servers are often co-located with a redirect or proxy server.

-What Is the Cisco SIP IP Phone?
+What is the Cisco SIP IP Phone?

-Cisco SIP IP phones are full-featured telephones that can be plugged directly into an IP network and can be used very much like a standard private branch exchange (PBX) telephone.
+Cisco SIP IP phones are full-featured telephones that can be plugged directly into an IP network and used very much like a standard private branch exchange (PBX) telephone.
 The Cisco SIP IP phone is an IP telephony instrument that can be used in VoIP networks.

 The Cisco SIP IP phone complies with RFC 2543.